AEL Limassol: Billiards team

 The idea to create an AEL billiards team started in September 2008 with Dimitris Dimitriou as the leader and took "flesh and bones" on September 10, 2010.
 AEL-Billiards from its first participation showed that it will be the star and that they will be among the great teams of Cyprus.

 The first match took place on October 4, 2010, away from home against the BREAK-TEAM team and AEL won with a score of 4–1.
-A symbolic date because it coincides with the founding of our beloved club in 1930!
-With a great start, 6 wins in 6 matches this season, AEL finished in 3rd place, just 1 point from 2nd place leading to the all-Cypriot final-four.
+This date coincides with the founding of the club in 1930!
+They started with 6 wins in 6 matches this season, AEL finished in 3rd place, just 1 point from 2nd place leading to the all-Cypriot final-four.
 A point of reference is that from the first year it had victories over all its rival teams.
 AEL's HEADQUARTERS were located in the "DYNAMIC PoolHall".
 The first roster of AEL billiards club consisted of: